Filatex Fashions Ltd Board Approves 5-for-1 stock split - www.lokmattimes.com

 Filatex Fashions Ltd Board Approves 5-for-1 stock split

-Hyderabad (Telangana) [India], July 8: : Hyderabad based leading socks and cotton products manufacturing company Filatex Fashions Ltd has ...
+PNN Hyderabad (Telangana) [India], July 8: Hyderabad-based leading socks and cotton products manufacturing company Filatex Fashions Ltd has approved ...

-Hyderabad (Telangana) [India], July 8: : Hyderabad based leading socks and cotton products manufacturing company Filatex Fashions Ltd has approved 1:5 (5-for-1) stock split to enhance the liquidity in the capital market and widen shareholder base.
+Hyderabad (Telangana) [India], July 8: Hyderabad-based leading socks and cotton products manufacturing company Filatex Fashions Ltd has approved 1:5 (5-for-1) stock split to enhance the liquidity in the capital market and widen the shareholder base.

-Board of directors of the company in the meeting held of 7 June 2024 has approved sub-division of existing 1 Equity Share of face value of Rs.
-5 each fully paid up into 5 Equity Shares of Rs.
-1 each fully paid up.
+The board of directors of the company in the meeting held of 7 June 2024 has approved sub-division of existing 1 Equity Share of face value of Rs 5 each fully paid up into 5 Equity Shares of Rs 1 each fully paid up.
 Post approval of the resolution for sub-division by the shareholders at Extra Ordinary General Meeting (EGM), the record date for the purpose of subdivision of equity shares will be announced.
-Post sub-division, share capital of the company will stand at Rs.
-833.40 crore divided into 8,33,40,72,725 equity shares of Rs.
-1 each.
-The Authorized Share Capital of the Company is Rs.
-850 crore.
+Post sub-division, share capital of the company will stand at Rs 833.40 crore divided into 8,33,40,72,725 equity shares of Rs 1 each.
+The Authorized Share Capital of the Company is Rs 850 crore.

 EGM of the Company for the FY 2024-25 is scheduled to be held on Monday.
 15 July, 2024 at 11:00 AM through Video Conferencing or Other Audio Visual Means (OAVM).

-Company's shares are recently admitted to dealings on NSE with a code FILATFASH w.e.f 6 May 2024.
-Company's shares were listed on Bombay Stock Exchange since 23 September 1996 and will continue to be listed on the exchange with the scrip code 532022.
-Company has also appointed Mr. Yash Sethia as Chief Financial Officer (CFO) of the Company from 30th March 2024.
+The company's shares are recently admitted to dealings on NSE with a code FILATFASH w.e.f 6 May 2024.
+Company's shares were listed on the Bombay Stock Exchange since 23 September 1996 and will continue to be listed on the exchange with the scrip code 532022.
+Company has also appointed Yash Sethia as Chief Financial Officer (CFO) of the Company from 30th March 2024.

 Company board in the meeting held on 6 July has approved to set up a wholly owned subsidiary for export of textile garments and fabrics in Delhi reason being Delhi is a source for readymade goods which can be easily supplied to overseas market.
 Additionally, board also approved proposal to set up a Corporate Office in Mumbai for business expansion and planning to appoint senior managerial personnel like CEO, head of compliance etc. which will help the company in its smooth business expansion in global markets.